 This isn’t a hypothetical problem: ISPs have violated net neutrality in the past.
 ISPs have intercepted search queries and redirected them to their own portals.
 AT&T once forced Apple to block Skype on the iPhone.
 Verizon used to block tethering apps.
 Multiple carriers blocked Google Wallet in favor of their own payment services.

 We fought this battle years ago.
-And now doesn’t help startups, doesn’t help publishers, doesn’t help you — doesn’t help anyone except the existing carriers and those they might decide to prop up.
+And now we have to fight it again.
+The FCC’s plan to roll back net neutrality doesn’t help subscribers, doesn’t help businesses, doesn’t help startups, doesn’t help publishers, doesn’t help you — doesn’t help anyone except the existing carriers and those they might decide to prop up.

 I sent the third paragraph (minus the link) as a comment to the FCC through this Free Press Action Fund petition.
 Mozilla also has a petition, and is collecting voicemails to forward to the FCC before the May 18 meeting.
 So far they’re up to 50 hours’ worth of audio!